Electromagnetic and Exotic Moments in Nuclear DFT: DFT RESULTS

 \subsection{Magnetic octupole moments}

-The DFT studies of the magnetic octupole moments constitute a virgin area of research with only preliminary results available in Reference~\cite{(deG25b)}.
-In {\bf Figures}~\ref{fig:yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.318j}(c) and (f), we present the comparison between calculations and a few available experimental data, see also Supplemental Material (Reference~\cite{ARNPS-suppl}, Section~\ref{Magnetic_octupole}).
-The calculated results were obtained using the exact same methodology as that employed for the other moments discussed in this section, without any specific parameter adjustments.
-In view of the significant experimental uncertainties or lack thereof, it is probably premature to draw solid conclusions from this comparison, and further experimental and theoretical studies should be conducted.
+DFT studies of magnetic octupole moments constitute a virgin area of research, with only preliminary results available in Reference~\cite{(deG26)}.
+In {\bf Figures}~\ref{fig:yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.318j}(c) and (f), we present the comparison between calculations and a few available experimental data, see Supplemental Material (Reference~\cite{ARNPS-suppl}, Section~\ref{Magnetic_octupole}).
+The calculated results were obtained using the exact same methodology as that employed for the other moments discussed in this section, with no parameter adjustments.
+Given the significant experimental uncertainties or the lack thereof, it is probably premature to draw definitive conclusions from this comparison, and further experimental and theoretical studies are warranted.

 \begin{summary}[SUMMARY POINTS] \begin{enumerate} \item Electromagnetic moments carry information about the charge and current distributions inside the nucleus, making them crucial observables for testing nuclear structure theories.